-A 2009 survey shows that Surrey's sick leave and WCB use is significantly less than its Lower Mainland counterparts.
-According to the survey, Surrey firefighters used less than half the sick and WCB days in 2009 than the average of the 10 surveyed departments.
-Surrey's replacement costs in 2009 were also less than half of the average spent by the other departments.
+A 2013 survey shows that Surrey's sick leave and WCB use is significantly less than its Lower Mainland counterparts.
+According to the survey, Surrey firefighters used less than one third the sick and WCB days in 2012 than the average of the 10 surveyed departments.
+Surrey's replacement costs (\$810,381) in 2012 were also less than a third of the average of the comparable departments (\$2,867,220), adjusted to Surrey Fire Services' current contract wage rates at time of publication.

-Further, although sick time tends to be higher in larger departments (due to anonymity, morale etc.), Surrey's absenteeism continues to decline while its workforce expands.
-Comparatively, Surrey had a similar number of sick days as much smaller departments.
+Further, although sick time tends to be higher in larger departments (due to anonymity, morale, etc.), Surrey's absenteeism continues to decline while its workforce expands.
+Comparatively, Surrey had less than one third of the number of WCB, and sick days as departments of a comparable size (see Figure 4(a), below), with the corresponding savings (assumed to have been staffed at straight time) displayed in Figure 4(b).